Do Vitamins Break A Fast

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

 Iodine is crucial for proper thyroid function and metabolism.
 It also enhances immune function and prevents brain damage.
 Iodine deficiency is widespread, so supplementation is a good idea.
 Physically active people are at especially high risk for deficiency because you lose iodine through sweat.

 You might get some iodine from seafood, but unless you’re eating it with every meal, you probably won’t get enough.
 If you suffer from a thyroid condition, consult your doctor before you supplement with iodine.

 For maximum absorption, take your kelp powder or potassium iodide capsules with food.
 And pass on iodized table salt — common iodized table salt is made with anti-caking agents, it contains unwanted compounds and is chemically bleached.
 Consume iodine with food.

 These supplements are easier for your body to absorb when they’re taken with food.
 So, have them during your eating window.

 These minerals can actually drop your blood sugar levels very low while you’re fasting.
-If your insulin levels dip, you run the risk of hypoglycemia — low blood sugar.
+If you take these supplements while fasting, you run the risk of hypoglycemia — low blood sugar.
 Even a small bout of hypoglycemia can lead to problems adjusting and managing your moods.
-Take these supplements when you break your fast.
+Take these supplements after you break your fast.